JohnnyHendrix/Vorlesungen/ACS/acs_summary.md

     - Vehicle IT has historically evolved

-    - Interaction with its environment -> which information should we trust?
+    - Interaction with its environment &rarr; which information should we trust?

     - Communication between vehicles

 - **Intra-vehicle Networks**

-    - requirements
+    - Requirements
-        - Confidentiality , integrity, availability, authenticity, non repudiation, privacy
+        - **Confidentiality** (sw-updates confidential) , **integrity** (no authorized change), **availability** (functions and network available all time), **authenticity** (devices should be who they claim), **non repudiation** (changes to system needs to be accountable), **privacy**

-  - Architecture
+      - **Architecture **
         - Multitude of different bus systems & protocols
         - connected to each other via a central gateway
         - remote access possible

-  - Achieving security
+      - **Achieving security**
         - Hardware Security Modules (HSM)
+          - protect sw security measures by acting as trusted security anchor
+          - Securely generate, store, and process security-critical material shielded from any potentially malicious sw
+          - Hue design space of HSMs regarding:
+              - Processing power
+              - Crypto engines
+              - Random number generator
+              - Secure Clock
+              - Key management
-      - requirement: Security must not be a bottleneck
+          - Requirement: Security must not be a bottleneck

 - **Security in inter-vehicle networks (C2X)**